siddharth616/Diabetes-Detection/README.md

 # Diabetes-Detection
-This is my diabetes detection C++ project/program which uses file handling as well.
+This is a diabetes detection C++ project/program which uses file handling and software engineering techniques as well.
 The program tells wheather the person has diabetes or not after testing most of the things.
-The program can:
+The project can:
 1.Fix Appointment
 2.Can Proceed With Testings
 3.Will-generate Pre-report